michaeldini/plato-notebooks/README.md

 jupyter nbconvert --to html --TemplateExporter.extra_template_basedirs=. --template=side_by_side_template  --embed-images --no-input --theme dark <notebook.ipynb>
 ```

+## Details

-### Details
+### `title` command

-`parse_texts.ipynb` is a script that parses the text files and generates a list of strings.
-The list is saved as a pickle file.
-The elements in the list are the paragraphs of the text, dialogue pairs, or whatever is appropriate.
-The list can be used to generate the notebook.

-The file is a notebook because it useful to see the parsed text and iterate in a notebook when developing the correct parsing function.
-With the limited number of texts, it is not worth the effort to make it a more robust script.
-(FUTURE)

-The output of this script is the creation of pickle files for each text.

-`inspect.ipynb` is a script that loads the pickle files for inspection.
+When the user runs `python main.py title <title>`:

+1. The script checks if the title has a parsing function.
+Failure to do so will result in an error.
+2. The text is parsed and saved as a pickle file.
+3. Generates Notebook

 ## Future

-- it might be better to store each notebook and its images in their own folder.
-This would make it easier to manage the images and notebooks.
-It would also make it easier to share the notebooks with others.
-- could add more texts and use requests to download them from project gutenberg. there is a library to connect with project gutenberg, but investigate if it is worth the effort.
+- create metadata for each image to store the prompt.
 - pypi package for easy install and sharing (may need to work on environment for easier sharing)
 - add other image APIs (huggingface, stable diffusion, etc.)
-- create metadata for each image to store the prompt.
+- could add more texts and use requests to download them from project gutenberg. there is a library to connect with project gutenberg, but investigate if it is worth the effort.
--create a character and inpaint it.
+- create a character and inpaint it.

 ## prompt notes